Transforming HCI Research in the Philippines Workshop 2026

 also aims to invite international collaborators to conduct research

-in and collaborate with researchers based in the Philippines.
+in the Philippines and collaborate with researchers based here.
 For

 this year, we discuss themes that discuss implications of AI in the